Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

     ranging from animal styles to esoteric and strange supernatural styles.

 7. Gain 15 **Resources**, which may immediately be spent on Merits.

-    During character creation, Obstruction rolls are ignored.
+    With special Storyteller permission, the character may start with a high-ranked merit that is central to their character, such as an Artifact.
+The character will start in Resource debt, and the Keystone(s) will take the form of an unresolved plot hook that revolves around that Merit.
+See [Projects](/System/Projects/#projects) for more details.

 8. Gain **3 Lesser Powers,** each in an Ability that is **Favored.**